zadewg/tattletale/README.md

 #### Attack model:

-For the vulnerability to be exploited, the analysed image must have been compressed before and after the redaction process, -something usual as digitalizing, manipulating, then exporting involves two compression steps-, and the compresion first quality factor should be lower than the second.
+For the vulnerability to be exploited, the analysed image must have been compressed before and after the redaction process, -something usual as digitalizing, manipulating, then exporting involves two compression steps-, and the compression first quality factor should be lower than the second.

 &nbsp;